-There are steps you need to take to successfully report someone that is harassing, spamming, threatening or simply being abusive in chat.
-There are times you might find an entire server is participating in harmful activity that violates community guidelines.
+There are steps you need to take to successfully report someone who is harassing, spamming, threatening, or simply being abusive in chat.
+You might find an entire server is participating in harmful activity that violates community guidelines.
 Here’s what you can do to alert the moderators at Discord.

 - Spam messages